invent-framework/invent/README.md

   enter their name, and click a button for a friendly greeting.
 * `temperatures` - convert between celsius and fahrenheit, whilst handling errors.
+* `card carousel` - a demonstration of automatic advance to the next card after N seconds.
 * `calculator` - a simple calculator demonstrating a recursive single card app.
 * `alchemyst` - an atmospheric point and click adventure game in the style of the classic Myst (built using the original HyperCard).